kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/amazon-eks.md

 title: Install on Amazon EKS
 ---

 There are a many different ways to create a Kubernetes Cluster on Amazon.
-We will cover kops and terraform.
+We will cover installing with terraform and kops _(coming soon)_.

-## Step 1: Install Prerequisits
+## Step 1: Install Prerequisites

 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - Install [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)